ExecDevOps/raspi2png/README.md

 ## Manual Building

-You will need to install libpng before you build the program.
+You will need to install libpng,  libmicrohttpd, and libdevdev before you build the program.
 On Raspbian

-sudo apt-get install libpng12-dev
+sudo apt-get install libpng12-dev libmicrohttpd-dev libevdev-dev

 Then just type 'make' in the raspi2png directory you cloned from github.